 No, the studios are not open to the public.
 We can only take you to the exterior filming locations in Palm Beach.

 8. Do we get to meet any actors?

 We do not guarantee you will get to meet any actors.
 If they happen to be filming on the day and have time in their schedule we have found most actors are happy to have photo's taken with our guests.

-Your day includes fully guided touring of Palm Beach and the Northern Beaches of Sydney, visit outdoor filming locations, bottled water.
+Your day includes fully guided touring of Palm Beach and the Northern Beaches of Sydney, visit outdoor filming locations.
 Please note the tour ends at Manly Wharf and does NOT include a ferry ticket.

 Lunch is NOT included in the tour, however of course, you are welcome to bring your own lunch, or purchase something yourself when we stop at Palm Beach.

 Merchandise is available for purchase from the North Palm Beach Surf Lifesaving Club.
 Hats, T-Shirts, keyrings etc. and also from Alf's Bait shop.
 Please note we have no control over what days the Surf Club are open to purchase merchandise.